giardg/BH_Toolbox/README.md

 2) Run FEM_PEM_1D\main.m The losses created from 1) are used as inputs in the power-equivalent model.
 The equivalent permeability curve is stored in FEM_PEM_1D\Resultats_mu_aisi4340.

 ## Citation
+Please refer to CITATION.cff to cite this repository